 SOLAR ENERGY SYSTEM, SMALL

-A solar energy system where the sole use is to generate electric energy or other energy by converting sunlight, whether by Photovoltaic Devices or other conversion technology, for personal consumption by a single end user at the same property upon which the solar energy system is located.
+A solar energy system where the sole use is to generate electric energy or other energy by converting sunlight, whether by Photovoltaic Devices or other conversion technology, primarily for personal consumption by a single end user at the same property upon which the solar energy system is located.
 The power output of the system shall not exceed 150 kilowatts.